 Only hours earlier, three people, including a child, were killed and more than 70 wounded in a car bomb attack in Turkey's eastern city of Van carried out by members of the Kurdistan Workers' Party (PKK) fighters, Turkish officials said.

-The PKK attack targeted a police headquarters in the city's central Ipekyolu district, Mehmet Parlak, the deputy governor of Van, was quoted as saying by Turkey's state-run Anadolu news agency on Thursday.
+The PKK attack targeted a police headquarters in the central Ipekyolu district of Van city, Mehmet Parlak, the deputy governor of Van, was quoted as saying by Turkey's state-run Anadolu news agency on Thursday.

-Speaking to Anadolu, Zahir Soganda, the ruling AK Party's provincial head, said that 71 people were wounded.
+Speaking to Anadolu, Zahir Soganda, the ruling AK Party's provincial head, said that 71 people were injured.

 "Among the 71 injured, three of them are in a serious condition and 17 are police officers," Soganda said, adding that a child and a police officer were among the dead.